soundpress/RulesOfNYC/docs/c10/index.rst

 (a) General.
 To enable the parties to resolve the controversy expeditiously, these rules permit a motion to the tribunal for an order that is appropriate in a proceeding governed by the CPLR, but do not permit a motion for costs or disbursements or motions related to discovery procedures as provided for in the CPLR.
 For good cause shown, the tribunal commissioners or an administrative law judge designated by the chief administrative law judge may order a form of discovery not otherwise provided for under these rules.

    (1) All motions must be made, on notice to the adverse party, within 90 days of the service of a pleading by the adverse party unless a different time period is otherwise prescribed for a particular motion by these rules.
 The motion shall be filed with the chief administrative law judge and shall be made returnable at the tribunal.
 The return date on which the motion will be considered by an administrative law judge designated by the chief administrative law judge must be at lease 30 days after service of notice of the motion.
 The adverse party may file an answering affidavit with the chief administrative law judge and must serve a copy on the moving party.
 The answering affidavit must be filed and served no later than 10 days prior to the return date.
-Papers may be filed or served as provided in § 1-17 of these rules.
+Papers may be filed or served as provided in 20 RCNY § 1-17.
 Any reply affidavit shall be filed and served at least one day prior to the return date.

    (2) All motions will be decided on the moving papers and answers submitted without oral argument, unless specific application is made for oral argument by a party and the administrative law judge grants that application.